Chema22R/3d-previewer/README.md

 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/Chema22R/3d-previewer.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Chema22R/3d-previewer/context:javascript)

 # 3D Previewer
-This applications is a 3D objects previewer that allows users to interact and carry out certain basic operations on loaded objects, enabling their analysis in detail.
+This application is a 3D objects previewer that allows users to interact and carry out certain basic operations on loaded objects, enabling their analysis in detail.

-The main interface (right button) allows users to send an STL, OBJ or PLY object to the server, where its geometry is extracted and stored.
-In addition, users can access through the main interface (left button) a list of objects whose geometry is stored on the server, being able to select or delete the listed objects.
+The main interface has only two buttons.
+The upper right one allows users to send an STL, OBJ or PLY object to the server, where its geometry is extracted, processed and stored.
+In addition, users can access through the upper left button a list of objects whose geometry is already stored on the server, being able to select or delete the listed elements.

-In both ways, users can load an object into the interface, after which users can perform basic operations on the object, such as rotation, padding or zooming.
+In both ways, users can load an object into the interface, after which they can perform basic operations on the object, such as rotation, padding or zooming.

 Check out a real example of the application from [here](https://3dpreviewer.chema22r.com).